 Grieving happens when you lose someone or something that you love and rely on or are “attached to.”
 The loss may be a person, pet, social contacts, business, or job you loved; it can be almost anything.

-Attachment is the feeling that you “must-have,” “can’t stand to be without,” or “feel alone, abandoned, and lost without them. ” If you are not attached or feel that you cannot stand to be without this person/thing, you are not likely to get stuck in your grief.
-You may be sad and miss the one (thing) you have lost and may grieve for a while, but you will get used to it.
+If you are not attached or feel that you cannot stand to be without what you lost, you are not likely to get stuck in your grief.
+You will be sad and miss your lost and will grieve for a while, but you will get used to it.
 That is what happens to most of our losses; we don’t get over them, we get used to them.